Impact on Life Insurance Coverage

 You can submit a court order if you are an employee, an annuitant, a former spouse, the former spouse’s attorney or anyone else.
 You as the insured can cancel coverage even if there is a court order on file.
 You cannot submit a new designation of beneficiary to void the court order.
 If there is a valid court order on file, you may not change or submit a designation of beneficiary unless the person(s) named in the decree, order, or agreement agrees in writing or unless the decree, order or agreement is modified.

-If valid, a court order can serve as a designation of beneficiary for life insurance purposes even if the insured individual doesn’t complete a designation form.
+A court order can serve as a designation of beneficiary for life insurance purposes even if the insured individual doesn’t complete a designation form, or can order the insured individual to assign coverage as described below.

 Note: A 2013 U.S. Supreme Court decision, Hillman v.
 Maretta, 132 S. Ct.
 2566, held that a designation of beneficiary made under FEGLI overrides any state law provision that would cause the proceeds to be paid out in a different manner.
 In particular, that decision refused to honor a state law designed to provide life insurance benefits to a surviving spouse where the enrollee remarried after a divorce and did not change a designation in favor of the prior spouse.

-To avoid a situation in which a divorced FEGLI policyholder could circumvent a court award by changing the designated beneficiary or even canceling the coverage at a later date, many courts will issue an order requiring an assignment of FEGLI coverage to a former spouse or children.
+To avoid a situation in which a divorced FEGLI policyholder could circumvent a court award by changing the designated beneficiary or even canceling the coverage at a later date, a court may issue an order requiring an assignment of FEGLI coverage to a former spouse or children.

 An assignment of benefits transfers ownership of FEGLI coverage to the assignee.
 The individual who makes the assignment no longer has control over the insurance coverage and can no longer designate beneficiaries.
-Assignments are irrevocable, and apply to three types of FEGLI coverage: Basic, Option A (standard option) and Option B (additional optional) insurance.
-Assignment may not be used for Option C (family optional) insurance coverage.
+Assignments are irrevocable, and can apply to Basic, Option A (standard option) and Option B (additional optional), but not to Option C (family optional) insurance.
+Also see Assignment of Benefits in Chapter 2, Section 2.

 If a FEGLI assignment order is issued, policyholders who own more than one type of coverage must assign all of the insurance (except for family optional), not just part.
 An assigning policyholder may not name contingent assignees in the event the primary assignee dies first.
 If the assignment of the insurance is to two or more persons, the individual must specify percentage shares, rather than dollar amounts or types of insurance, to go to each assignee.